Best Checking Accounts of February 2025

 What is a checking account?

 A checking account makes it easy to access your money for day-to-day transactions.
-You can deposit funds via paycheck, cash or account transfer.
-You can also withdraw funds by using an ATM or debit card, writing a check, or authorizing electronic transfers.
+Withdraw funds by using a debit card or ATM card, writing a check, or authorizing electronic transfers.
+Deposit funds via paycheck, cash or account transfer.

-Other standard features include direct deposit and automatic bill pay.
-Many banks also integrate digital services so you can manage your money from your web browser or smartphone.
+Standard features include direct deposit and automatic bill payment.
+Many banks also integrate digital services to help you manage your money from your web browser or smartphone.

-You can even find nontraditional checking accounts with benefits such as welcome bonuses, rewards programs and lucrative interest rates.
+You can even find checking accounts with welcome bonuses, rewards programs and lucrative interest rates.

 What are some common types of checking accounts?